Where should you bank your baby’s cord blood?

 - There is a fee for collection and storage

-- In some cases, there is a risk that the cord blood collected from a baby contains the disease that is being treated, so it cannot be used
+- In some cases, there is a risk that the cord blood collected from a baby contains the condition that is being treated, so it cannot be used

-If you or your spouse or partner has a family history of a disease that is treatable with stem cells, or if a family member is currently in need of a stem cell transplant, private cord blood banking could be the right choice for you.
-To read more reasons to consider private cord blood banking, click here.
+If you or your spouse or partner has a family history of a condition that is treatable with stem cells, or if a family member is currently in need of a stem cell transplant, private cord blood banking could be the right choice for you.

 Public Cord Blood Banking